Its script is the height of cliché, I am forced to admit. And yet

 - Ascend to a Higher Plane of Existence: Karl Kraft does this in the introduction.
 Makes him all but untouchable except in one route.

-- Specifically, in Kasumi's route Wilhelm has to pull out his Beri'ah Der Rosenkavalier Schwarzwald’ and only succeeds in taking Shirou down with him posthumously after Shirou kills him first.
+- Specifically, in Kasumi's route Wilhelm has to pull out his Beri'ah Der Rosenkavalier Schwarzwald and only succeeds in taking Shirou down with him posthumously after Shirou kills him first.

-- Black and Grey Morality: Despite being a group that the Schutzstaffel found too intense the L.D.O. members are given significant characterization.
+- Black-and-Grey Morality: Despite being a group that the Schutzstaffel found too intense, the L.D.O. members are given significant characterization.
 It is revealed that the few that are not out and out evil and are mostly forced into their roles.
 Plenty even rebel in all the routes to do their own thing.
 Not for good reasons each time though.
 Beatrice and Valeria do everything for their loved ones while Wilhelm just wants a go at fighting Wolfgang/Ren/Shirou/anyone.

 - Brainwashed and Crazy: Tubal Cain.
 He only gets worse from there.